 A portal for volunteers and employees that gives access to a variety of Scouting tools based on registered position.

 is a password-protected site where BSA employees can access the membership system, numerous reports, network support, and many other resources.

 National Advanced Youth Leadership Experience (NAYLE)

-Conducted at select high-adventure bases, this advanced training is designed to help prepare Scouts and Venturers for positions of leadership.
+Conducted at select high-adventure bases, this advanced training is designed to help prepare Scouts, Venturers, and Sea Scouts for positions of leadership.
 National Youth Leadership Training is a prerequisite for this course.

 National Annual Business Meeting